Biotherapeutic Drug Discovery Project Awards

 How to apply to this scheme

-Applications are considered twice a year and follow a two-stage process:
+Applications are considered twice a year and follow a three-stage process:

-- Outline application: you must submit a four page outline application, which will be reviewed by the Biotherapeutic Expert Review Panel (BTERP) prior to being invited to submit a full application
+- Outline application: you must submit a short outline application, which will be reviewed by the Biotherapeutic Expert Review Panel (BTERP) prior to being invited to submit a full application.

-- Full application: if your outline application is successful you will be invited to submit a full application.
-All applicants will have an interview with the BTERP
+- Full application: if successful, you will be invited to submit a full application, and you will be asked to attend an interview with the BTERP

 Before you begin your application